This post has already been read 1256 times!

-In the second photograph above you can see this panel reached up to the underside of the work top but by removing about 20mm if it space for the pipe is created.
-I’ve also used two more pads and zip ties but they are probably not essential as once in position the sink hold the pipe in position.
+In the second photograph above you can see this panel reached up to the underside of the work top but by removing about 20mm from the end space for the pipe is created.
+I’ve also used two more pads and zip ties but they are probably not essential as once in position the sink holds the pipe in position.

 Work inside the vehicle is now complete.
 The filter could have been fitted under the worktop somewhere but it would take up space so I decided to fit it at the rear of the vehicle.

-Our Murvi has an oven and vehicles without an oven may not have room where I decided to fit the filter but there should be room further to the left in front of the water tank.
-I would not advise fitting the filter in front of the fridge as it will be cooked by the hot air coming from it.
+Our Murvi has an oven and vehicles without an oven may not have room where I decided to fit the filter but you should find room further to the left in front of the water tank.
+I would not advise fitting the filter in front of the fridge, if you have the large one, as it will be cooked by the hot air coming from it.

 It might look odd with the filter hiding behind the bracket but this is because when viewed from the front the inlet to the filter is on the left and the outlet on the right which is the wrong way round for this installation.
 The inlet needs to be on the right and this is easy to do if you fit it in the way shown.